 The Sonoran Mini is one of the newest guitars in the Fender line up and it’s certainly an impressive addition.
 With Fender’s electric line, we don’t see any models at this kind of price point (besides Squiers), but with a Fender Sonoran Mini, you’ll get a comfortable guitar with the iconic Stratocaster headstock, including Fender branding.

 We really loved the looks of this guitar.
 The Spruce top is accented by a caramel colored pickguard that gives a retro, yet contemporary vibe.
-This is a reduced size guitar (3/4 size), with a parlor style body.
+This is a reduced size guitar (3/4 size), with a parlor style body (there are also 1/2 size guitars if that’s uncomfortable).
 It features a 24.1 inch scale, and a super narrow 1.615” nut.
 We loved how easy it was to reach for complex chords, and extended scale runs were a joy to play.
 Despite the narrow nut, the strings were adequately spaced, giving us space for comfortable fingerstyle playing as well as strumming.

 The short scale also helps with reduction of string tension, which tends to increase comfort as less effort is required to depress strings.
 This is always a big help for players with smaller hands.